miccolis/aws-tilemill/README.md

 It takes a few minutes for AWS to provision your server, and then for TileMill to be installed.
 So grab a fresh cup of coffee and in 10-15 minutes everything should be running.

 Hi again!
 Head back to the EC2 console.
 The instances page should show a big green ball indicating the instance is running, click on it to display its metadata.
-Scroll down through the description details to find the "Public DNS" url and copy it, and paste it into a web browser.
+Scroll down through the description details to find the "Public DNS" url, copy and paste it into a web browser.
 You'll be prompted to enter a username and password.
 The username is `tilemill` and the password is whatever you set while launching the instance.

-If the instance is running, but you can't get to tilemill give a it a couple more minute.
+If the instance is running, but you can't get to tilemill give it a couple more minutes to finish.
 After that log into the box via ssh (see below) and see if there are errors in `/var/log/syslog`, `/var/log/puppet.log` or `/var/log/upstart/tilemill.log`.

 ### Connecting to the instance via ssh